ckb-next/ckb-next/README.md

 Install the latest version of Xcode from the App Store.
 Then install Qt5 from here: http://www.qt.io/download-open-source/

 Open ckb.pro in Qt Creator.
-You should be prompted to configure the project (the default settings should work).
+You should be prompted to configure the project (make sure the "Desktop" configuration is selected and not iOS).
 Once it's finished loading the project, press `Cmd+B` or select `Build > Build Project "ckb"` from the menu bar.
-The binaries should be placed in a newly-created `bin` directory assuming they compile successfully.
+When it'd done, you should see a newly-created `ckb.app` application in the project directory.
 Exit Qt Creator.

-`ckb-daemon` needs to be run as root.
-Open the `bin` directory in a Terminal window and run `sudo ./ckb-daemon`.
+Before launching ckb, the `ckb-daemon` program needs to be run as root.
+Open the ckb directory in a Terminal window and run `sudo ckb.app/Contents/Resources/ckb-daemon`.
 Then open `ckb.app` as a normal application to start the user interface.

 If you've rebound your modifier keys in System Preferences, those changes won't work anymore.
 You have to switch them using ckb-daemon's `bind` command.
 For instance, to switch Cmd and Ctrl, run: `echo bind lctrl:lwin lwin:lctrl rctrl:rwin rwin:rctrl > /tmp/ckb1/cmd`.
 This functionality is coming to the user interface soon.